greggelong/complexity/README.md

 It will create an large html file that contains your model as well

-as a entire copy of the web based Netlogo Web that can run in your offline browser!!!
+as a entire copy of the web based Netlogo Web that can run in your off-line browser!!!

 looking at the html file it is about 83,000 lines of code!!!